 Memory loss can disrupt daily life and may be a symptom of Alzheimer’s or another form of dementia.
-Obtaining a proper diagnosis of dementia is vital as it helps to rule out other conditions with similar symptoms so you that you receive the relevant treatment options.
-To obtain a diagnosis, contact your GP to be referred for an assessment.
+Obtaining a proper diagnosis of dementia is vital as it helps to rule out other conditions with similar symptoms so that you receive the correct treatment options.
+If you think that you, or someone you care for is suffering from memory loss please contact your GP to be referred for an assessment.

 Camden Memory Service

 If dementia is diagnosed, you along with your family or carers will be given information about the condition and the range of local services that can help to meet your needs.
-For more information call 020 33317 6700.
+For more information call the Camden Memory Service on 020 33317 6700.

 Getting help from Adult Social Care

 If you are diagnosed with dementia and you need practical support at home or with getting out and about, contact the Adult Social Care Access and Response Team on 020 7974 4000 (select option 1) and request a Care Act assessment to discuss your care and support needs.
 Visit the Care and support needs section to find out more.

 The assessment is a discussion with Adult Social Care to work out what care and support arrangements you might need, based on what is important to you.

 If you receive a diagnosis there are some support options available in Camden.